Establishing Campus Policies

 Campus policies must be thoroughly reviewed, maintained, and made available to the campus community to promote compliance and accountability.
 The present policy provides for a consistent, transparent, and inclusive development process; an identified authority for approving policies; a mechanism for regular review of policy needs, compliance, and effectiveness; a consistent policy format; and an accessible electronic policy library.

 Development and Approval Process

 1. Identification of Need and Development of Draft Policy

 Campuswide policies should be based on a determination that its requirements are necessary to support a campus mission or goal; promote consistency, efficiency, and effectiveness; mitigate or manage significant institutional risk; or assure compliance with federal or state laws, rules, or regulations.
 A responsible office that identifies the need for a policy must draft a policy using the standard template.
 The draft policy is to be sent to the Campus Compliance Committee via email to email@example.com.

 2. Review and Comment Period

-The Campus Policy Coordinating Committee will review and provide suggestions concerning language, level of detail, readability, and potential impacts on other campus policies or practices.
-The responsible office, with guidance from the Campus Policy Coordinating Committee, consults stakeholders, campus leadership, and others as needed to seek feedback.
+The Campus Compliance Committee will review and provide suggestions concerning language, level of detail, readability, and potential impacts on other campus policies or practices.
+The responsible office, with guidance from the Campus Compliance Committee, consults stakeholders, campus leadership, and others as needed to seek feedback.
 After receiving input and feedback, the responsible office will update the policy draft as needed.

 Unless circumstances necessitate an expedited process (see below), the policy draft must be posted on the campus policy website for a minimum of 30 days to provide a review and comment period.
 Any comments received will be forwarded to the responsible office.